Trending: The best beauty treatments to try this winter

 Another treatment best done when the sun isn’t shining is laser pigmentation removal.
 Procedures vary but most work by targeting brown spots, which absorb the light of the laser, breaking down the excess melanin.
 The pigment is then drawn to the skin’s surface and either flakes off or fades with home care products.
 The entire process causes sensitisation to UV rays, so again, high protection sunscreen is essential.
 You’ll also want to look into moisturising products geared towards dry winter skin to keep your complexion hydrated.

-Visit Laser Clinics Australia, Unique Laser, Script Skincare or Essential Beauty for a consultation.
+Visit <insert retailer, Laser Clinics Australia for a consultation.

 Image credit: @resultslaserclinic

 There are a few reasons getting a gel manicure or pedicure over winter delivers more bang for your buck than any other time of year.
 For one, nails tend to get dry and brittle in the cooler months, so regular upkeep can help to ward off breakage.
 If you’re a beach bunny during summer, you might find your nails chip a lot quicker than you’d otherwise expect due to being immersed in water more frequently – winter solves this too.
 Bonus: hand and foot massage causes a boost in circulation which can bring relief from joint pain caused by the cold.

 If you’ve ever had lash extensions, you’ll know that how long they last is heavily dependent on the glue the lash artist uses to attach them.
 What you may not know is that when there is too much moisture in the air, many types of lash glue fail to activate during application, resulting in lashes that can fall out prematurely.
 The good news is that dry winter days are arguably the best time to get eyelash extensions done.
 Not sold?
 Try an eyelash lift and tint instead – this buzzy treatment delivers a more subtle definition and without the aftercare.